Law enforcement in Burundi

 The principle law enforcement agency in Burundi is the National Police of Burundi (Police nationale du Burundi, PNB).
 The police falls within the jurisdiction of the Ministry of Public Security.
 It is separate from the National Intelligence Service (SNR), the state intelligence agency.

 Origins

 Under Belgian colonial rule (1916–62), law enforcement in Burundi was the responsibility of a small unit of the Force Publique which was a gendarmerie with a combined military function from the Belgian Congo.
 Its members were popularly known as Bamina in Burundi, after the large military base at Kamina in the Congo.

-It was replaced by the National Gendarmerie (Gendarmerie nationale) after independence in 1962, though this became part of the army under the military dictatorships after 1967.
+Law enforcement fell under the mandate of the newly created National Gendarmerie (Gendarmerie nationale) after Burundian independence in 1962.
+Although initially civilian-led, this became part of the army under the military dictatorships after 1967.
 A separate civilian police force was re-established in 1990 as the Public Security Police (Police de sécurité publique) which co-existed with the Gendarmerie.

 National Police of Burundi

 The PNB was founded in December 2004, following the end of the Burundian Civil War and the Arusha Accords.
 Its stated objectives are the maintenance of public order, the protection of the population, and the fight against organised crime.
 Its objective was to provide a single, integrated police force under the leadership of a single Directorate-General (Direction générale), replacing the previous system of administrative fragmentation.
 The PNB is divided into missions, dealing with separate areas as well as five regional commissariats.
 The different services in 2014 were: